-As Stonyfield’s co-founder, longtime CE-Yo and chief organic optimist, I am deeply empathetic with the challenges entrepreneurs face in growing their businesses, and for the last 18 years I’ve led annual entrepreneurship institutes to help earlier stage entrepreneurs gain helpful insights from veterans like me.
-On June 14-15, the Hirshberg Entrepreneurship Institute is coming to Boulder, Colo., where in partnership with the Giannuzzi Group, LLP, New Hope Network, New Resource Bank, Naturally Boulder and RSF Social Finance, panelists and participants will learn from real world cash flow, finance, marketing, organizational and life balance cases and challenges.
+As Stonyfield’s co-founder, longtime CE-Yo and chief organic optimist, I am deeply empathetic with the challenges entrepreneurs face in growing their businesses, and for the last 19 years I’ve led annual entrepreneurship institutes to help earlier stage entrepreneurs gain helpful insights from veterans like me.
+On June 6-7, 2019, the Hirshberg Entrepreneurship Institute is returning to Boulder, Colorado, where in partnership with New Hope Network, Naturally Boulder and Giannuzzi Group, LLP, panelists and participants will learn from real world cash flow, finance, marketing, organizational and life balance cases and challenges.

 In advance of the event, I offer my top eight lessons learned throughout my Stonyfield journey.